LayoutXML/Twelveish/README.md

 ## Author

-More information about me: https://rokasjankunas.com

-More information about my projects: https://layoutxml.com
+More information about me and my projects: https://rokasjankunas.com

 ## Acknowledgments